 If you tend to hit your balls up higher and want more control over where they land, then the Titleist Pro V1 golf balls are perfect for you.
 These balls have the right amount of spin to get them up in the air but need more to send them flying too far.
 On top of this, these types of golf balls are adaptable for long-distance and short-distance shots.

 These golf balls also give the best height, distance, and range without the worry of the ball losing its trajectory from a ton of spinning.
+Plus, if you’re a frequent golfer, buying golf balls in bulk can save you money in the long run.

 While golfers of any level can still purchase Titleist Pro V1 golf balls, they’re recommended for players with a lot of experience.
 While the balls maintain firm control due to the lack of spin, it is also up to the player to know and understand how they work.